JamesMcNee/static-blog-site/src/blog/posts/2022/gradle-plugin.md

  </banner>
 </custom-element>

-Diving into the code, let's imagine that we have a brand new plugin (this post will not cover how to create this, but official documentation can be found [here](https://docs.gradle.org/current/userguide/custom_plugins.html)).
+Diving into the code, let's imagine that we have a brand new plugin (this post will not cover how to create this, but official documentation can be found [over on the Gradle docs site](https://docs.gradle.org/current/userguide/custom_plugins.html)).
 Out main plugin class looks like this:

 ```java
 public class MyAwesomePlugin implements Plugin<Project> {